AlexanderYastrebov/AlexanderYastrebov/README.md

 [https://www.zalando.de/](https://www.zalando.de/)

-Software engineer in a Europe's leading online fashion platform.
+Software engineer in Europe's leading online fashion platform.

+#### August 2021 - Present

+I work in the infrastructure team that takes care of all incoming traffic of Zalando.

+#### November 2015 - August 2021

-I am working in transaction handling team on design and implementation of several software systems:
+I worked in the transaction handling team on the design and implementation of several software systems:

 * Order processing
 * Accounting transactions processing